A History of Giving Back

 Company-wide Support for the Community

-Altogether, we spend at least 800 business hours per year giving back to the community.
+All in all, we dedicate a minimum of 800 business hours per year to give back to our beloved community.

 Notable Employee Support of the Community

-Julie Godshall Brown is on the Women’s Leadership Board of the United Way, has served on the BBB Board of Directors and is a former chair; served as the Chair of the Greenville Chamber of Commerce, and the Chair of University Center of Greenville Board of Trustees.
+Julie Godshall Brown currently serves on the Mercy Bon Secours St. Francis Foundation Board of Directors, has served on the BBB Board of Directors as Chair; served as the Chair of the Greenville Chamber of Commerce, served as President of Clemson University Board of Visitors, served as Chair of Greenville Society of Human Resource Management, and served as the Chair of University Center of Greenville Board of Trustees.